quadri-haider-ali/geolocation/README.md

 # How to Run
 1. Git clone <br/>
 ``` $ git clone https://github.com/quadri-haider-ali/geolocation.git```
-2. Open Android Studio and launch the Android SDK manager from it (Tools | Android | SDK Manager)
+2. Open Android Studio and launch the Android SDK manager from it (Tools | Android | SDK Manager) <br/>
-3. Ensure the following components are installed and updated to the latest version.
+3. Ensure the following components are installed and updated to the latest version. <br/>
    i.
 Android SDK Platform-Tools <br/>
    ii.
-Android Support Repository <br>
+Android Support Repository <br/>
    iii.
 Google Repository <br/>
-4. Return to Android Studio and select Open an existing Android Studio project
+4. Return to Android Studio and select Open an existing Android Studio project <br/>
-5. Select the cloned directory
+5. Select the cloned directory <br/>
-6. Set the appropriate path of SDK
+6. Set the appropriate path of SDK <br/>
-7. Build the project
+7. Build the project <br/>
-8. Run
+8. Run <br/>